What to Expect

 - You will also have a meeting with an academic advisor who will go over the course schedule with you, talk about your degree plan and help you map out a sample schedule of classes.

 - On the last day of orientation, you will register for classes.
-Some colleges host their own registration session, while others have their students meet in the Flawn Academic Center (FAC).
-Either way, there will be advisors and Orientation Advisors on hand to assist you with any questions or issues that arise.
+There will be advisors and other UT staff available to assist you with any questions or issues that arise.

 We want you to have a successful class registration experience at orientation, but if you need to make changes to your schedule after orientation you can do so during the add/drop period.
 You can check your Registration Information Sheet to view the times when you’ll have access to the registration system.